Skip to contents

 FA1, 0.5!

 By default, missing covariate values for subsequent dose events are linearly interpolated between existing values, or carried forward if the first value is the only non-missing entry.
-To suppress interpolation and carry forward the previous value in a piece-wise constant fashion, include an exclamation point (!) in any declaration line.
+However, you can suppress interpolation and carry forward the previous value in a piece-wise constant fashion, depending on the way you define the model as described below.

 Note that any covariate relationship to any parameter may be described as the user wishes by mathematical equations and Fortran code, allowing for exploration of complex, non-linear, time-dependent, and/or conditional relationships.
 This is accomplished in the #Sec block.